henrythedrip/mod-13-challenge/README.md

 ## Sources

-These are the sources needed for the creation of the command-line CMS
+These are the sources needed for the creation of the ecommerce database and backend system.

 []()
 []()